-In January of this year, the Department of Homeland Security (DHS) published a final rule providing foreign individuals who are founders of start-up companies an opportunity to grow their companies within the United States.
+In January of this year, the Department of Homeland Security (DHS) published a final rule providing foreign individuals who are founders of start-up or entrepreneur companies an opportunity to grow their companies within the United States.
 The rule is anticipated to help improve the economy through increased capital spending, innovation and job creation.

 The final rule allows DHS to use its “parole” authority on a case-by-case basis to grant a temporary admission and stay to foreign entrepreneurs who can show that their stay in the United States will provide a significant public benefit through the potential for business growth and job creation.
 This new rule will go into effect on July 17, 2017.